 Prompt Engineering has evolved significantly in the past year.
 Slowly, best practices are being established.
-In-context learning (ICL) via few-shot prompting and chain-of-thought reasoning are two of the most prominent.
+In-context learning (ICL) via few shot prompting and Chain of Thought prompting are two of the most prominent.
 While these patterns are effective, they result in longer and longer prompts, which means higher costs and latencies.

 In a recent article, we discussed a method to optimize long prompts, but that focused on output quality, rather than controlling length and latency.
 This is why a recent (December 2023) research paper from Microsoft caught our eye.
 Titled LLMLingua: Compressing Prompts for Accelerated Inference of Large Language Models, the researchers looked at how we can compress long prompts without losing out on performance.